frippz/frippz.se/about.md

 #### Statistics and tracking

-The only tracking I perform on this site is via the server logs.
+~~The only tracking I perform on this site is via the server logs.
 I have no tracking scripts installed and I doubt that I would ever install one either.
 I'm really not interested in what you have done in any greater detail, more than what pages you visit on _this site_, and possibly whether you came from a search engine or some other site.
 All of these things are found through the server logs and there’s no need for any intrusive tracking scripts.
-Also, since those scripts can be blocked (or be asked not to track you, which one should respect) they aren’t very reliable.
+Also, since those scripts can be blocked (or be asked not to track you, which one should respect) they aren’t very reliable.~~

+I’ve decided to give Google Analytics another go based on some interesting feedback from a colleague of mine.
+I’ll still be using my log analytics to compare with the results coming from Google.

 ### Getting in touch